-This course focuses on the persuasive messages the media creates for audiences such as power and the technique of advertising.
-The course also examines different forms of media and the impact of changing technologies on society.
+This course focuses on the persuasive messages the media creates for audiences examaning different forms of media and the impact of changing technologies on society.
 It investigates how we use those technologies to communicate.
-Typical productions of this unit include commercials for television, radio and print, as well as, short documentaries.
+Typical productions of this unit include short documentaries and music videos.